Yezcgithub/makefile/README.md

 ## 1、Project Overview

-​		I am a C/C++ developer.
-Every time I start a new project, I have to re-organize and rewrite the makefile.
-This is very troublesome for me.
-At the same time, I have also used other management tools such as Automake, CMake, and Scons.
-Well...
-They are not bad, but I think they are unnecessary.
-I still want to make the makefile more universal and user-friendly.
-After all, their dependency relationships are quite complex.
-Moreover, my development environment may be on Windows.
-Although there are excellent software tools for writing C/C++ code on Windows, I still decided to do it.
-I want to do it well and ensure cross-platform support.
-During this process, I referred to the documentation of the Make website and the makefile of the Linux kernel.
+​	I'm very glad that you can see this open-source project.
+I hope this project can be of help to you.
+​	This is a project that can be directly used for enterprise development.

-The path of the project on GitHub : https://github.com/Yezcgithub/makefile The path of the project on Gitee   : https://gitee.com/yezc/makefile
+​	The path of the project on GitHub : https://github.com/Yezcgithub/makefile ​	The path of the project on Gitee   : https://gitee.com/yezc/makefile

 ## 2、Project Features